TimDaiber/ADFGVX-Cipher-Project/AlgorithmsProject/README.txt

 8. Decrypts the file and adds it to an arraylist of strings
 9. Writes decrypted arraylist to file.(file called finished.txt is  back to readable text)

+I have not split my program into classes since it was running slower when I did.

 How to run it:
 •	Enter password
 •	Enter file name you want to encrypt